Skip to main content

 Drosera.toml

 The drosera.toml file is used to configure the Drosera CLI.
-The file is used to define the traps that are being mananged and the response contracts that are triggered when a trap is triggered.
+The file is used to define Drosera and chain connection info as well as the traps that are being mananged and the response contracts that are triggered when a trap is triggered.

 [traps]